Linear Complexity Randomized Self-attention Mechanism: Details of RA, RFA and LARA

 \paragraph{An improved proposal parameterization for vision transformers.} Comparing \cref{app:eqn:q_c_as_a_gaussian} and \cref{app:eqn:q_c_as_local_means}, we observe that for the former it only biases the Gaussian mean towards the direction of the current query landmark; while for the latter it only promotes information from key vectors that are in the same segment as $\widetilde{\mbq}_c$ and ignores the global information of keys.
 Noticing these differences, we further propose a variant bridging these two formulations:

 Intuitively, this performs an attention-like aggregation operation over key landmarks.
 The aggregation procedure not only computes the correlation between key vectors, which alleviates the bias of being closer to query landmarks, but also collects global information while still favoring local segments.
 In addition, it runs with $\mathcal{O}(C^2)$, which is much cheaper than $\mathcal{O}(CM)$.
 We find this yields better predictive performance in vision transformers, but improves marginally for other tasks.
 We hypothesize that this is because the attention-like operation smooths the Gaussian mean, which aligns with that ViT tends to produce smoothed patch representations.
 We leave in-depth investigation as future work.
 In summary, we adopt this parameterization only through experiments on image classification (\S\ref{ssec:image_classification}).
-See \cref{alg:lara} for a algorithm sketch of LARA.